moorepants/learn-multibody-dynamics/loads.rst

 Force
 =====

-A *force* is an abstraction we use to describe the thing that causes mass to move (i.e. accelerate from a stationary state).
+A *force* is an abstraction we use to describe something that causes mass to move (i.e. accelerate from a stationary state).
 There are four `fundamental forces of nature`_ of which all other forces can be derived from.
-Moments and torques can be described using forces and have analogous relationships as particles have to a rigid body being made up of a set of particles spatially fixed together.
+Moments and torques are derived from forces to provide an abstraction which corresponds to causing distributed mass to rotate (i.e. angularly accelerate).
 Forces, moments, and torques have magnitude and direction and thus we use vectors to describe them mathematically.

 .. _fundamental forces of nature: https://en.wikipedia.org/wiki/Force#Fundamental_forces